Updated: Jan 1

 The UK government has also attacked lawyers defending asylum seekers threatened with deportation.
 In August, the Home Office Twitter account attacked ‘activist lawyers’ for opposing ‘returns’.
 Formal complaints from organisations representing lawyers, including the Law Society and Bar Council who stated that the Tory attacks “undermine the rule of law”, led to the removal of the tweets.
 Yet when Channel 4 News pointed out that a deportation flight to France chartered at a cost of around £30,000 involved the deportation of just one asylum seeker, the Tories once again claimed it was all the fault of lawyers.

 While freedom of movement within the EU is something that socialists should defend, the EU’s own treatment of migrants and refugees remains appalling.
-The 2016 deal with Turkey to hold migrants outside of EU territory was a terrible response to the rise of far right racism within EU states.
+The 2016 deal with Turkey to hold migrants outside of EU territory was a terrible response to the rise of far-right racism within EU states.
 It has meant that the EU now ignores the gross violations of human rights by the increasingly authoritarian government of Erdogan, whether it be against Kurds, the left opposition in Turkey, or even against EU member states as in the current diplomatic dispute in the EU over Cyprus and response to the situation in Belarus.

 The task of mobilising opposition to Britain’s closing of borders and treatment of asylum seekers and refugees is becoming more and more urgent.
 And the end of European free movement in January will constitute the biggest expansion of border controls in many decades.

-We urgently need a successful protest movement around asylum seeker and migrant rights to push back the far right’s narratives.
-The coalition that would organise such a mobilisation must be inclusive, democratic and migrant-led.
+We urgently need a successful protest movement around asylum seekers and migrant rights to push back the far right’s narratives.
+The coalition that would organise such a mobilisation must be inclusive, democratic, and migrant-led.
 A first step is the weekend of action against the Hostile Environment on Saturday 10th and Sunday 11th October 2020 called by Migrants Organise.
 That weekend must mark the stepping up of the campaign to demand justice for all the lives destroyed by Britain’s racist immigration policies and to make clear that Black Lives Matter also means that the Hostile Environment must end.

 This article was originally posted here